-Gray leaf spot is a disease found in corn.
+Gray leaf spot, known as GLS, is a disease found in corn.
 It is a fungal pathogen of cercospora zeae.
 GLS can be one of the most yielding limiting factors in corn production.
 GLS connected to the loss of photosynthetic area from leaf blight can result in stalk lodging.

 How can I prevent it?

 • Tillage > a pathogen cannot survive when debris is mixed into the soil

 • Growing corn for silage > due to the reduced amount of inocula available in the corn